ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 Introduced in: v3.11.2

-LZ4 compression of edge index cache values allows to store more data in main memory than without compression, so the available memory can be used more efficiently.
+LZ4 compression of edge index cache values allows you to store more data in main memory than without compression, so the available memory can be used more efficiently.
 The compression is transparent and does not require any change to queries or applications.
 The compression can add CPU overhead for compressing values when storing them in the cache, and for decompressing values when fetching them from the cache.

-The new startup option --cache.min-value-size-for-edge-compression
+The new startup option --cache.min-value-size-for-edge-compression can be

 used to set a threshold value size for compression edge index cache payload

 values.
-The default value is 1GB
+The default value is 1GB, which effectively turns compression

 compression for any payloads whose size exceeds this value.

-The new startup option --cache.acceleration-factor-for-edge-compression
+The new startup option --cache.acceleration-factor-for-edge-compression can

 be used to fine-tune the compression.
-The default value is 1
+The default value is 1.

 Higher values typically mean less compression but faster speeds.